 Sheet metal bending operations must adhere to specific international standards to ensure quality, safety, and consistency.
 The International Organization for Standardization (ISO) develops and maintains these regulations.
 For sheet metal bending, the relevant standards include:

-• ISO 9013: This standard specifies the requirements for thermal cutting methods, including laser cutting and plasma cutting, which are often used in sheet metal bending processes.
+ISO 9013: This standard specifies the requirements for thermal cutting methods, including laser cutting and plasma cutting, which are often used in sheet metal preparation prior to bending.
+It defines quality characteristics, technical delivery conditions, and tolerances for thermally cut surfaces.

-• ISO 16630: This standard defines the mechanical testing methods used to verify the structural integrity and mechanical properties of sheet metal materials.
+ISO 16630: This standard defines the mechanical testing methods used to verify the structural integrity and mechanical properties of sheet metal materials.
+It specifically outlines the procedure for conducting tube flattening tests, which are crucial for assessing the formability and ductility of tubular metal products.

-Adherence to ISO standards ensures that sheet metal bending operations produce reliable, high-quality products for various industries and applications.
+Adherence to ISO standards ensures that sheet metal bending operations produce reliable, high-quality products for various industries and applications, while also facilitating international trade and collaboration.

 ASTM Standards